 Project implementation quality assurance: The types of quality standards (e.g. NRCS design criteria, DEQ’s recommendations for riparian planting) and reference conditions that projects must conform to.

 Project management plans: Components for a project site management plan accompanying each credit-generating project.
-Project site management plans set restoration goals and milestones for ensuring that those goals are achieved in the future.
+Project site management plans set BMP maintenance goals and milestones for ensuring that those goals are achieved in the future.
+For example, how often does animal exclusion fencing need to be repaired, or how will weeds be managed in riparian buffers.

 Project site stewardship protection: Defines the required protections for the project site (e.g. legally enforceable over the life of the credit, and running with the land, such as leases, easements, performance bonds, insurance, etc.).